Environmental Education/Education Program Structure

 - ■ Head supervisor of pollution control

-- ■ Supervisor of air pollution control
+- ■ Supervisor of air and water pollution control (Class 1 to 4)

 - ■ Supervisor of noise- and vibration-related pollution control